Shifts-Project/shifts/sdc_motion_prediction/README.md

 - LaneRCNN: https://arxiv.org/abs/2101.06653
 <<<<<<< HEAD

+## Robust Imitative Planning baseline

+In Robust Imitative Planning, we use an ensemble of Deep Imitative Models (DIM, \cite{}) to produce confidence scores at (a) the level of scenes, and (b) at the level of plans generated for each of those scenes.

+We use the following approach to obtain these scores and stochastically generate plan predictions:

+1. Given a scene input, K ensemble members generate D plans (in practice, we have each ensemble member generate the same number of plans, controlled by Q = `--rip_samples_per_model`, s.t.
+D = K * Q).
+2.

+* `--rip_num_preds`: number of plan predictions that are actually made by the RIP model for a given prediction request input.

+which are used to score D generated plans.

+We obtain per-plan uncertainty scores

 ## Training RIP ensemble members

 RIP ensemble members are trained independently, similar to in Deep Ensembles \cite{balaji}

-Here we use the Deep Imitative Model as a backbone density estimator, and sweep over x \in {1, ..., K} different seeds:
+Here we use the Deep Imitative Model as a backbone density estimator and sweep over x \in {1, ..., K} different seeds:

 ```
 python run.py --model_name dim --data_use_prerendered True --torch_seed x